privacyidea/privacyidea/doc/eventhandler/index.rst

 user has no tokens left (token_number == 0) of to notify the administrator if the user has to many tokens assigned.

-**countername**
+**counter**

-The countername condition can compare any arbitrary event counter against a fixed value.
+The counter condition can compare the value of any arbitrary event counter against a fixed value.
 Valid compares are:

     myCounter == 1000